Wondering how to help a student who does not seem to enjoy school?

 Wondering how to interest a too cool student in developing his talents?

-Positive behavioral interventions & support (PBIS) at school can help students with a wide range of needs and at all age levels.
+Positive behavioral interventions & supports (PBIS) at school can help students with a wide range of needs and at all age levels.

 Systems of Individual Support: The Functional Interventions in Versatile Environments Project's Pilot Study of Evaluation Tools.
 (2006) A comparison of measures of a school's capacity to provide positive, function-based support for individual students.